dima-bu/react-time-input/README.md

 Contributor: Dima Bukhal - dimabuhal@gmail.com
 Collaborators: Dima Bukhal - dimabuhal@gmail.com, arthurvi (https://github.com/arthurvi, https://www.npmjs.com/~arthurvi)

-If you want be contributors or сollaborators - write me on dimabuhal@gmail.com with theme 'react-time-input IMPORTANT'
+If you want be contributors or collaborators - write me on dimabuhal@gmail.com with the theme 'react-time-input IMPORTANT'

 ### What's in it?